 The really important thing to think about is what connections you actually need.

 If you are using an AV receiver to connect all your devices as part of a home theater system, then you generally need less connections on the TV as the receiver will take most of the inputs - and you will just send one (maybe two) cables to the TV for the picture.

 Go here for more information on AV receivers.

-You will find that LED televisions are currently more expensive than their LCD (CCFL) counterparts across all screen sizes.
+It used to be that LED televisions were more expensive than their LCD (CCFL) counterparts across all screen sizes.
 However, now that LED technology is the most common type of TV, this is no longer the case.

 An important point is to check that a particular model has the features you need - and that you don't end up paying for things you don't want.
 Most manufacturers have will have several different versions of the same model of TV - but at different prices.

 For example, make sure if the TV comes with a built-in TV tuner.
 A cheaper model may not have one of these, and if you already have a separate tuner or cable box, then you may not need one built-in.